Our integrative approach allow us to reach beyond the limits of standard practice only veterinarians.

 The ultimate goal of herbal therapy is to treat disorders naturally, and lower the amount of prescription medication a pet is exposed to.
 One of the most common examples is the standard western medicine treatment of an arthritic dog, which frequently defaults to non-steroidal anti-inflammatory drugs (NSAID) to treat pain.
 At Harmony, we believe in treating these patients with herbal therapy in conjunction with acupuncture and a sound pet-appropriate diet regimen.
 In doing so, it is extremely common for us to control their pain, wean them off of the potentially nephrotoxic (kidney-toxic) NSAID medications, whilst simultaneously improving their energy and cognitive function – an animal in Harmony.

-Here are some of the ways we can help your animal to heal and restore.
+Here are just some of the conditions that we often see and treat.

 Allergies and Autoimmune Disorders